AvolitesLtd/TitanManual/docs/fixture-personalities.md

 you are running**.
 This is to ensure you get the right version of the Capture library, the actual personality library is identical in each version.

+- The console caches the FixtureLibrary folder into memory when the Patch option is first used, so after updating you need to restart the console software (from the Tools menu) to ensure new fixture personalities are loaded.

+- Once a fixture is patched, its personality is embedded in the show file.
+Any updates to the fixture library will not affect fixtures patched in the show.
+You can use the <Keys.SoftKey>Update Personality</Keys.SoftKey> option in the patch menu to update patched fixtures if you need to (see [Updating Patched Personalities](./patching/changing-the-patch.md#updating-patched-personalities)).

 > Updating will overwrite any custom personalities you have stored in the library.
 To avoid this, store your custom personalities in the user personalities folder (see next section for details).

 ### Console Update Procedure